-You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-For more information on making a complaint about your
+For more information on making a complaint about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Complaints About Medical Care - Contact Information CALL 1-800-927-6048 Calls to this number are free.
+Method Complaints about Medical Care - Contact Information CALL 1-800-927-6048 Calls to this number are free.
 From October 1 - March 31, you can call us 7 days a week from 8:00 a.m. to 8:00 p.m.
 ET.
 From April 1 - September 30, you can call us Monday through Friday from 8:00 a.m. to 8:00 p.m.
 ET.
-TTY VA Relay Service at 1-800-828-1120 or 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY Virginia Relay Service at 1-800-828-1120 or 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 From October 1 - March 31, you can call us 7 days a week from 8:00 a.m. to 8:00 p.m.
 ET.
 From April 1 - September 30, you can call us Monday through Friday from 8:00 a.m. to 8:00 p.m.
 ET.
-FAX 1-800-289-4970 WRITE Sentara Medicare Appeals and Grievances PO Box 62876 Virginia Beach, VA 23466 MEDICARE WEBSITE You can submit a complaint about Sentara Medicare Prime directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+FAX 1-800-289-4970 WRITE Sentara Medicare Appeals and Grievances PO Box 62876 Virginia Beach, VA 23466 MEDICARE WEBSITE You can submit a complaint about Sentara Medicare Salute directly to Medicare.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.

-Where to send a request asking us to pay for our share of the cost for medical care or a drug you have received
+Where to send a request asking us to pay for our share of the cost for medical care you have received

-If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill, see Chapter 5 (Asking us to pay our share of a bill you have received for covered medical services).

 Please note: If you send us a payment request and we deny any part of your request, you can appeal our decision.
-See Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.
+See Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) for more information.